Givati Brigade: 2006

 On June 27, in response to Hamas' kidnapping of Corporal Gilad Shalit, the IDF started an offensive in the Gaza Strip to repel the continuous rockets being fired into the Israeli town outside of Gaza and to pressure Hamas to release Shalit.
 Givati, together with the Golani Brigade, Engineering Corps and the Armored Corps, participated in Operation "Summer Rains."
 However, Israel failed to achieve the release of Shalit, and a November 26 ceasefire agreement between Israel and the Palestinian groups forced Israel to withdraw its forces.

 Captain "R", the former Misayat Shaked company commander who was accused in "confirming kill" of 13-year-old Iman al-Hams in Rafah in October 2004, and was acquitted in court, received NIS 80,000 in compensation from the state, according to a December 14 Ha'aretz report.

 Givati was the first brigade to receive the new IMI Tavor TAR-21 assault rifle, in August 2006.

 2007

 As of 2007, the Givati brigade is organized into three main battalions: Shaked, Tzabar, and Rotem, in addition to associated reconnaissance, engineering, and other units.

 2008

 The Givati Brigade participated in Operation Hot Winter.

 It also participated in the ground phase of Operation Cast Lead, when of all IDF brigades, it penetrated deepest into Gaza City.
 The brigade's reconnaissance battalion entered the Tel el-Hawa neighborhood in search of Hamas operatives two days before the cease fire went into effect.
-An estimated 40 Palestinian gunmen were killed as dozens of apartments were swept.
+An estimated 40 Palestinian operatives were killed as dozens of apartments were swept.
 Hamas reportedly decided to fire the commander of the Gaza City Brigade after its forces fought against Givati.